Maharishi Vedic City, Iowa: Features

 Maharishi Vedic City utilizes a system of building called Maharishi Sthapatya Veda design architecture.
 This ancient Indian system of architecture and city planning is said to promote happiness, peace and prosperity for its occupants.
 In Maharishi Sthapatya Veda, all structures are built according to precise Vedic proportions, with rooms placed according to the movement of the sun and entrances that face due east.
 In addition, each building includes an interior, silent core called a "brahmasthan", a perimeter boundary called a "vastu fence" and a gold-colored roof fixture called a "kalash".

 One of the unique features of the city is an outdoor Vedic Observatory consisting of ten six-feet-tall, white, concrete-and-marble astronomical instruments arranged in a circle.
-According to the Observatory developer, Tim Fitz-Randolph, each instrument is precisely aligned with the sun, moon and stars, and could be used to calculate their actual movements and has the potential to create inner happiness and balance in the physiology.
+According to the observatory developer, Tim Fitz-Randolph, each instrument is precisely aligned with the sun, moon and stars, and could be used to calculate their actual movements and has the potential to create inner happiness and balance in the physiology.

 The city also owns and operates a 160 acre organic farm which includes a 1.2 acre greenhouse.
-A wind turbine operates the green houses and was paid for in part by a USDA renewable energy grant.
+A wind turbine provides electricity for the greenhouses and was paid for in part by a USDA renewable energy grant.
 The farm distributes its "50 varieties of fruits and vegetables" locally as well as to restaurants in Iowa City, Des Moines and Chicago.
 The city has plans to expand the greenhouses to 70 acre.
 The city does not have any streetlights or utility poles and its master plan includes only electric cars within the city limits.
 The city council has voted to provide its residents with "off-grid power" from wind and solar generated power.

 A Maharishi Ayur-Veda Spa Center and Hotel called "The Raj" is located in MVC on a 100 acre estate with gardens, lakes and nature trails.
 It offers a variety of treatments in accordance with the Maharishi Vedic Approach to Health.
 The city also features the Rukmapura Park Hotel, a "25-room wood structure in the tradition of European country inns".

 The 2001 master plan includes two domes in the center of the city to serve as a venue for group practice of the Transcendental Meditation technique and the TM-Sidhi program, including Yogic Flying.
 Residents subscribe to the theory and research that group practice of this technique "will create coherence for the whole country".
 In 2006, a Los Angeles Times reporter wrote that the city "displays all the architectural characteristics of a new exurban development: gaudy, over sized construction that has no stylistic relation to its environment."
 A 2010 article reported that city officials were working with Tom Doak on the construction of a public golf course.

 Government

 The city has a commitment to balance, natural law, and the principles of the Vedas, which are the ancient sacred scriptures of Hinduism written in Sanskrit.
 Maharishi Vedic City is administered by a five-person city council.
-Sanskrit has been named the city's "ideal language", although English and other common languages are also used.